EarthLab-Luxembourg/docker-centreon/README.md

 DROP USER 'root'@'%';
 USE mysql;
 UPDATE user SET Host='172.17.%' WHERE User='centreon';
-GRANT ALL PRIVILEGES ON centreon.* TO 'centreon'@'172.17.%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON centreon.* TO 'centreon'@'172.17.%';
-GRANT ALL PRIVILEGES ON centreon_storage.* TO 'centreon'@'172.17.%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON centreon_storage.* TO 'centreon'@'172.17.%';
 FLUSH PRIVILEGES;
 ```